 I love a wedding that tells a story about who the couple are, and Sam and Mike’s wedding is definitely that kind of celebration.
 Hello, it’s a self titled Bohemian Love Festival!
 From the bride’s stunningly unique hand crocheted wedding gown, to the all natural vibe of the bride’s family wine farm where they were married (fynbos galore, which I love), to the love parade from ceremony to reception, it’s a boho bride’s dream.
 But more importantly, it’s Sam and Mike’s dream, and I love how you can feel their personalities coming through in every detail, just like their joy is plain to see.
 Hewitt Wright captured these lovely images.

 A couple of weeks ago, we rounded up some gorgeous boho wedding dresses here on SBB.
 But boho isn’t just for brides – oh, noho.
-Because the only thing better than a stylish gypsy bride is one with a retinue of gorgeous girls rocking their own bohemian style.
+Because the only thing better than a stylish gypsy bride is one with a retinue of gorgeous bohemian bridesmaids rocking their own indie bridesmaid dresses.
 But what does that look like?
-Of course, the very nature of ‘bohemian’ is that there are no rules, but my favourite look (which happens to gel perfectly with an organic, chilled out, flower crown vibe) is white lace or crochet dresses, mismatched (of course).
+Of course, the very nature of ‘bohemian’ is that there are no rules, but my favourite look (which happens to gel perfectly with an organic, chilled out, festival wedding vibe) is white lace or crochet dresses, mismatched (of course).
 Just add some pretty sandals and some wildflowers, and you have the perfect look for your ladies.
-So today I’ve rounded up some pretty inspiration for ya, alongside our latest high street finds.
-(And remember, you’ll find even more shopping options on our Bridesmaid Boutique Pinterest board, which is regularly updated with new, shoppable gowns.)
+Which of these white boho bridesmaid dresses is your favourite? *Links in bold denote affiliate links.
+The cost to you remains the same, but SBB may receive a commission for any sales made.

 When we think boho, we often think of a neutral palette, or an organic one – the colours of field and desert and stone.
 But today’s pretty little styled shoot turns that on its head, and harnesses a bit of boho style combined with a beach location and soft spring pastels to create the sweetest little picnic e-sesh ever.
 This is perfect inspiration not just for a couple shoot or elopement, but would make for the basis of a gorgeous wedding design too.
 We especially love the floral teepee, the dreamy dress, and OMG the flower crowns!
 One combines soft florals with urchin shells, and has given us all the heart eyes at SBB HQ!
 This gorgeous shoot was created by Deborah-Ann Photography, Wildeflower and their team of talented creatives, and I’m super excited to share it with you today!